 How many of us have had a student have a meltdown during stations only to find out later they had a rough morning on the way to school?
 Information like this is vital when considering how we respond.
 Yes, we know that triggers are not always obvious, and we often don’t know what triggers are until after a behavior has occurred.
 But our awareness that there is a trigger – and that the behavior is serving a purpose we need to understand – is key to getting students what they need and returning to a productive learning environment.

 What to Do After You Determine the Function(s) of a Behavior

 Effective behavior responses may sometimes take decades to master.
 What works as an effective strategy for students one day may not work the next.
 And sometimes, it may take more than a handful of tries to find even one strategy that works in a given case.

-However, no matter the behavior, it is important to avoid engaging in a power struggle with students.
+However, no matter the behavior, it is essential to avoid engaging in a power struggle with students.
 Respond, don’t react.
-It’s easy to confuse the two, but responding requires an awareness of our triggers and needs and remaining in an emotionally regulated state when addressing the behavior thoughtfully.
+It’s easy to confuse the two, but responding requires awareness of our triggers and needs and remaining emotionally regulated when addressing the behavior thoughtfully.

 Want to Train Your Teachers On Strategies for Responding to Behavior?